confluentinc/confluent-kubernetes-examples/security/internal_external-tls_mtls_confluent-rbac/README.md

 # Configure External Access through Ingress Controller

 The Ingress Controller will support TLS encryption.
-For this, you'll need to provide a server certificate to use for encypting traffic.
+For this, you'll need to provide a server certificate to use for encrypting traffic.

 ```
 # Generate a server certificate from the external root certificate authority